jemcmahan13/pygll/README.md

-A python-based RDP parser generator.
+A python-based recursive-descent-parser parser generator.

-basegenerator: Files for generating ll.py (the parser-generator).
-Uses a primitive implementation to parse an EBNF spec, then generates a parser from that (ll.py).

-parsergenerator: The files to use the parser generator. ll.py contains the parser that parser ebnf grammar files. stock.py contains boilerplate code for an emitted parser. emitter.py contains the code to emit a parser from an AST.
+I made this because I wanted a parser generator with two characteristics: 1) It takes in an EBNF grammar; 2) It outputs human-readable Python code.
+Other than that and a few enhancements for convenience, I wanted it to be as simple as possible.
+I couldn't find anything to my satisfaction, so here we are.

+# Usage

 # Grammar format